geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 Yeah, yeah.

 ##### **Wozeparrot** [[00:11:59](https://www.youtube.com/watch?v=axTYYYYOHHY&t=719)]
-The other way is to give Python caps as admin, but...
+The other way is to give Python caps as admin, but..
 Well, yeah, Python has caps as admin, actually.
 Does it currently?
 I think we currently give it some stuff.
 I don't know if we give it caps as admin.